Where Learning is WHIZZ POPPING FANTASTIC!

 How your child is learning at home is very important to us.
 You can email the School to share experiences.

-This half term in Literacy we are focussing on report writing.
+This half term in Literacy we are focussing on writing on the lines.

 This half term in Maths we are focussing on number.